tools.toolSearch.

 Large catalogs are useful but expensive.
 Sending every tool schema to the model makes the request larger, slows planning, and increases accidental tool selection.
 Tool Search changes the shape:- direct tools: the model sees every selected schema before the first token

-- Tool Search code mode: the model sees one compact code tool and a short API contract
+- Tool Search code mode: the model sees one compact code tool, a bounded capability directory, a short API contract, and any direct-only tools

-- Tool Search tools mode: the model sees three compact structured fallback tools
+- Tool Search tools mode: the model sees three compact structured fallback tools, the same capability directory, and any direct-only tools

-- Tool Search directory mode: the model sees a bounded directory plus search/describe/call controls and a small bounded set of likely or required schemas
+- Tool Search directory mode: the model sees a bounded directory plus search/describe/call controls, policy-required direct tools, and any direct-only tools

 - during the turn: the model can load remaining schemas as needed